AT-backbone/Cap-PHP-library/README.md

 An openly licensed map of the world being created by volunteers using local knowledge, GPS tracks and donated sources.
 <br>*https://www.openstreetmap.org/*

+## LICENSE

+The Cap-PHP Library released under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version (GPL-3+).

+See the [COPYING](COPYING) file for a full copy of the license.

+Copyright (C) 2015 Guido Schratzer <guido.schratzer@backbone.co.at>

+Copyright (C) 2015 Niklas Spanring <n.spanring@backbone.co.at>